Weekdays, 7:00am – 7:00pm PST

 In a case where you are going to have to cancel your trip prior to departure, contact your insurer immediately.
 They will advise you on how to proceed with filing the claim and will also inform you of what documentation they will need to see.

 If a medical emergency arises while you are traveling, again you will want to contact the company as soon as reasonably possible.
 The reasons for this are two-fold:

 Some companies will require pre-certification, or that you contact the company before receiving medical treatment or having an evacuation performed.
 Naturally, if you're in a dire medical emergency you would want to seek care immediately and worry about claims once you're stable.

 You will need to know what documentation will be most important for you to have with you before returning home.

 One fact that cannot be stressed enough is to save your receipts and proof of expenses so that you can be accurately reimbursed, whether it be costs due to a delay of travel for hotel or meal, or medical records for emergency treatment received.
 This is especially important for medical care received overseas, as it can be incredibly difficult to get this paperwork once you have returned home.
 For filing a claim, nothing is more important than having accurate documentation for your loss.

 Sometimes, a claim is denied by the travel insurance company.
-When this happens, InsureMyTrip customers have the option to have their claim reviewed by one of our Anytime Advocates.
+When this happens, Travel Insurance Master customers have the option to have their claim reviewed by our Customer Care Team.

 Questions?
 Call Berkshire Hathaway's Claims Department toll-free at (855) 932-7788.
 Emergency: (855) 932-7788; (715) 303-6333 (If overseas, call collect.)